Straight through Ethernet cabling (cable entering from bottom, pins up, clip down)

 Design and Prototype

 I used Kicad schematic and PCB design tools to begin building a dedicated power controller board.
-Found there was a trade off between having all of the switching and power functions on the single board versus moving the 120VAC switching off board to dedicated power relays.
+There is a trade off between having all of the switching and power functions on a single board versus moving the 120VAC switching off board to dedicated power relays.
 Given the possible high VAC current requirement for switching pumps, I found using the external relays allowed me to substantially reduce the PCB size and width of traces.
-At the same time, using a transformer that could supply 24VAC directly to the irrigation valves would enable a compact design with minimal external components to the controller board.
+At the same time, using a transformer that could supply 24VAC directly to the commercial irrigation valves would enable a compact design with minimal external components to the controller board.
 To offer maximum flexibility, I chose to add the ability to use a small number of the GPIO lines for either input or output along with a modest amount of external 3.3v, 5v and 12v power.
 The GPIO controller I chose was the MCP230017 which includes a built in I2C interface and two banks of 8 individually addressable I/O lines.

-For each of the relays we don’t need more than x mA so simple NPN 2N2222 transistors can be used to switch the relay coil voltage.
+For each of the relays we don’t need more than 40 mA so simple NPN 2N2222 transistors can be used to switch the relay coil voltage.
 Despite opting to use through-hole components versus surface mount so this board is easier to make for any hobbyists who use this design, I did want to reduce the component count and footprint where possible.
 Two areas include any pull-up or limiting resistors and all the kick-back diodes on all the switching transistors.
 DIP and SIP packages reduce both component count and board real estate.

 Power Supply Design

 Since the Power Controller needs to provide power for the irrigation valves and external pump control relays, I started with the valve requirements.
 Need to have 24VAC available to drive up to five (5) valves.
-I chose to use professional grade RainBird x valves since I want reliable operation given the extensive irrigation I’m choosing to install.
+I chose to use professional grade RainBird LVF075 Low Flow valves since I want reliable operation given the extensive irrigation I’m choosing to install.
 Given the in-rush and holding current required for each valve, the Hammond 183K24 transformer will suit given it’s 56VA maximum power factor.

 Power Supply Specifications